-With predictions like these, provision of seamless and powerful storage services that are at the same time securely strategized, has become one of the greatest challenges for companies providing these infrastructures.
+With predictions like these, the provision of seamless and powerful storage services that are at the same time securely strategized has become one of the greatest challenges for companies providing these infrastructures.

 Cloud computing cannot alone meet these demands for faster-responding data.